-- The study doctors do not know who will or will not have side effects. - Some side effects may go away soon, some may last a long time, and some may never go away. - Some side effects may be mild.
+- The study doctors do not know who will or will not have side effects. - Some side effects may go away soon, some may last a long time, and some may never go away. - Some side effects may make it difficult for you to have children. - Some side effects may be mild.
 Others may be very serious and may even result in death.